Global smartphones will kill a pyramid scheme which has cost taxpayers billions.

 WorldDAB main office is in London, but is legally headquartered in Geneva at the same address as the European Broadcasting Union.
 The EBU is an interest organization for public service broadcasters.
 The organization has no affiliation with the EU and its institutions, but has a well-staffed lobby office in Brussels.
 Like Fifa and similar organizations in Switzerland, WorldDAB and the EBU lack the openness and transparency required in a democratic society.
 This is despite the fact that both organizations are indirectly but largely financed by tax and license payers in Europe.

 To our knowledge WorldDAB has never been examined and questioned, despite the fact that slanted information, withholding of facts and effective illusion-making have been more the rule than the exception.
+Such arrogant lobbying might touch also the EBU and damage its credibility.

 When persuading politicians and officials in a country the WorldDAB selling point is its own story of a successful introduction of DAB in other countries.
 But such a success never includes listeners.
 This hard sale that might lead to tragic consequences in several countries investing in a technology which will not provide any detectable cultural, societal or industrial benefits.
 Pushing poverty-stricken countries like Northern Macedonia, Tunisia, Colombia and South Africa to invest in DAB must be seen as reprehensible.